Flood mitigation projects are designed to reduce the risk of flooding but will not eliminate it.

 City-led Flood Mitigation Efforts

-On August 13, 2018 a presentation of the Flood Mitigation Plan was presented to the City Council.
+On August 13, 2018 a Flood Mitigation Plan was presented to the City Council.
 Category C properties were not listed in the presentation.
-Directed by the City Council, Category C properties have been placed in the revised flood mitigation plan.
+Directed by the City Council, Category C properties have been placed in the flood mitigation plan.

 FM Diversion Project